New Procedures due to COVID19:

 What to wear

 Yoga asanas (postures) are done in bare feet.
 Please leave your shoes on the shelves in the reception area.
 Wear comfortable clothing that allows for a full range of movement.
 Please keep your shirt on.
 If you tend to get hot, a tank top may feel more comfortable.
-If you sweat a lot (which can happen in the more physically challenging classes), wearing a shirt or tank top will absorb your sweat and keeps it from making your mat and the floor around you slippery and from landing on other people when you move.
+If you sweat a lot (which can happen in the more physically challenging classes), wearing a shirt or tank top will absorb your sweat and keeps it from making your mat and the floor around you slippery.

 What to bring